Overview

 67° 55′ N, 13° 05′ E

 As you may have already read above, you can go kayaking in many places.
-It is one of the best things to do in Lofoten and can be done in every season.
+It is one of the best things to do in Lofoten in summer but can be done in every season.
 We really recommend that you join one of these kayak tours somewhere.
 It is a unique experience and amazing to see the Lofoten from a different perspective.
-From the water, the surrounding mountains seems even bigger!
+From the water, the surrounding mountains seem even bigger!
 If you’re lucky, a dolphin might kayak with you here and there!
 We recommend that you book a kayak tour well in advance.
-These sell out quickly because it is such a incredible experience.
+These sell out quickly because it is such an incredible experience.

 6. Visit the islands of Værøy and Røst